jameel-institute/daedalus.api/README.md

 ## Testing

-Redis needs to be running for the e2e tests to pass.
+ - Redis needs to be running for the e2e tests to pass.
 Use `./scripts/redis start`, and tear down with `./scripts/redis kill.`

+ - Some tests run using the _installed_ version of the package.
+If e2e tests consistently fail, especially on JSON validation, install the local (changed or development) version of the package and try running the tests again.

 ### Testing integration with the dashboard